Datahub

 Reproducibility

-To engage in a meaningful debate about the pursuit of reproducibility in the domain of public health, we believe that it is essential to look at this concept from diverse disciplinary perspectives.
-In a keynote speech for the Royal Flemish Academy of Belgium for Science and the Arts entitled "The many faces of reproducibility", thinker-in-residence Sabina Leonelli gives a fresh and comprehensive overview.
-She illustrates how - in research discourse and practice - reproducibility is interpreted in different ways and serves a variety of epistemic functions.
-She explains how the uncritical pursuit of reproducibility can be misleading and potentially damaging to scientific progress.
+To engage in a meaningful debate about the pursuit of reproducibility in the domain of public health, we believe it is essential to approach this concept from diverse disciplinary perspectives.
+In a keynote speech for the Royal Flemish Academy of Belgium for Science and the Arts entitled 'The Many Faces of Reproducibility', thinker-in-residence Sabina Leonelli provides a fresh and comprehensive overview.
+She illustrates how, in research discourse and practice, reproducibility is interpreted in different ways and serves a variety of epistemic functions.
+She also explains how the uncritical pursuit of reproducibility can be misleading and potentially damaging to scientific progress.